rubiefawn/remedy/docs/reference/conditions.md

 The Traumatized condition represents severe emotional impairment.

-* A Traumatized creature suffers disaster on all Identity-based checks on a natural result of 1–2.
+* A Traumatized creature suffers disaster on all Resolve-based checks on a natural result of 1–2.

 A creature can become Traumatized more than once.
 If a creature has more than one level of the Traumatized condition, the range for disaster increases by 1 for each level \(e.g. 4 levels of traumatized triggers disaster on a natural result of 1–5\).